ssunday/ssunday.github.io/_posts/2016-6-29-healthy-ideas-5.markdown

 **--Beginning Basic Narration of Recording 18--**

-"I am good," Lapadj huffs, breathing heaving.
+"I am good," Lapadj huffs, his breathing clearly heaving.
 "Is it recording?"

 The answer is obviously yes, but Lapadj is unaware of this truth so Sarela affirms it by saying: "Aye."